Competition in periodic media: II -- Segregative limit of pulsating fronts and "Unity is not Strength"-type result: Asymptotic behavior: the infinite competition limit

 \subsubsection{Normalization}

 Before going any further, we point out that, at this point, for any $k>k^{\star}$, $\left(\varphi_{1},\varphi_{2}\right)$ is fixed completely arbitrarily among the one-dimensional family of translated profiles.
 By monotonicity of the profiles with respect to $\xi$, this choice can in fact be normalized.
-In the space-homogeneous problem \cite{Girardin_Nadin_2015}, the normalization was used to guarantee that the extracted limit point had no null component, and it should be clear that this part of the proof will be strongly analogous.
-Hence, let us normalize our choice of a profile sequence in a way which reflects the space-homogeneous normalizations. \begin{itemize} \item On one hand, if $c_{\infty}\leq0$, we fix without loss of generality for any $k>k^{\star}$ the normalization:
+In the space-homogeneous problem \cite{Girardin_Nadin_2015}, the normalization was used to guarantee that the extracted limit point had no null component.
+It should be clear that this part of the proof will be strongly analogous.
+Therefore we choose now normalizations reminiscent to the space-homogeneous ones. \begin{itemize} \item On one hand, if $c_{\infty}\leq0$, we fix without loss of generality for any $k>k^{\star}$ the normalization:

 \item On the other hand, if $c_{\infty}>0$, we fix without loss of generality for any $k>k^{\star}$ the normalization:

 \end{itemize} Remark also that $\left(\left(u_{1,k},u_{2,k}\right)\right)_{k>k^{\star}}$ is normalized (in the sense that its value at some arbitrary initial time is entirely prescribed) if and only if $\left(\left(\varphi_{1,k},\varphi_{2,k}\right)\right)_{k>k^{\star}}$ is normalized.